jatindixit13/github_demo/README.md

-## This is soem really good content your learning
+## Github is a very helfull tool.

-Github is a very helpfull tool.
+Web developers use it for kepp track of bigger projects.